Stephen Paea: College career

 Paea (left) in a game vs. Louisville in 2010.

 Paea attended Oregon State University, where he played for the Oregon State Beavers football team from 2008 to 2010.
 Making an immediate impact for the Beavers, Paea played in all 13 games, starting 12 of them, and recorded 41 tackles, 11 for a loss, and five quarterback sacks.
 He was selected to College Football News′ All-Sophomore Second Team and was an honorable mention All-Pac-10 selection.

 As a junior, Paea registered a team-leading 8.5 tackles for loss and was co-leader for sacks with three.
 He was named All-Pacific-10 First Team and received the Morris Trophy for the best defensive lineman in the conference.

 Paea was invited to the 2011 Senior Bowl, but tore the lateral meniscus in his right knee on the opening practice, causing him to miss the remainder of the event.

 Paea was a nominee for the Bill Hayward Athlete of the Year Award at the 2011 Oregon Sports Awards.

 Professional career

 Pre-draft

-At the 2011 NFL Combine, Paea had the second most reps on bench press with 49 repetitions in the 225-pound bench press.
+At the 2011 NFL Combine, Paea performed 49 repetitions in the 225-pound bench press, a number that still stands as the second-most all time.